Arjdroid/outline-oci-terraform/README.md

 This repository contains Terraform Configurations for running Outline VPN on Oracle Cloud Infrastructure.
 The author does not endorse any particular uses of the contents of this project and has provided them 'as-is', and does not claim liabilities incurred by those that may use the contents of this project.

+> DISCLAIMER: This Project is currently Non-Functional.
+Pull Requests are Welcome.

 ## Instructions

 ### Prerequisites